Navigating the politically correct world we now live in can be tricky, and no one feels the brunt of their past “inappropriate” quips like comedians.

 During a discussion on The View, host and comic Joy Behar asked Saturday Night Live star Leslie Jones her thoughts on several stand-ups being called out for past jokes that have resurfaced online of late, including The Daily Show host Trevor Noah, and even herself.

 “I been doing comedy since 1986.
-You look back, y’all gonna see so much inappropriate … you can’t hold me accountable for what I said in 1987,” Jones argues.
+You look back, y’all gonna see so much inappropriate … you can’t hold me accountable for what I said in 1987,” Jones said.
 “I wasn’t smart.
 I’m so happy social media wasn’t happening in my 20s.
 I would be the comeback kid.
-You all would be saying, ‘Ooo, she’s so respectable now!”
+You all would be saying, ‘Oooh, she’s so respectable now!'”

 “Because laughter is a release that you are now cutting off.
 Stop walking around so offended; you’re not gonna be able to survive life if you walk around offended,” she concluded.
 “LAUGH!
 LAUGH!
 LAUGH!”